Predicated Diffusion: Predicate Logic-Based Attention Guidance for Text-to-Image Diffusion Models: Method

-where the hyperparameter $\alpha\in[0,1]$ adjusts the weight of the implicitly negative statements.
+where the hyperparameter $\alpha\in[0,1]$ adjusts the weight of the negative statements.
 To further ensure the existence of objects, the loss function \eqref{eq:loss_concurrent} can also be applied.

-\paragraph{Possession by Logical Implication} We introduce another type of implication.
-Consider the text prompt ``a man holding a bag.''
-This implies that the \textit{bag} forms part of the \textit{man}.
-Such a relationship can be represented by the proposition $\prop{Bag}(x)\rightarrow\prop{Man}(x)$, leading to the loss function
+\paragraph{Possession by Logical Implication} Given the prompt ``a man holding a bag,'' diffusion models often depict the bag as not being held by the man.
+We refer to this challenge as possession failure.
+To address this using Predicated Diffusion, we propose the proposition $\forall x.\,\prop{Bag}(x)\rightarrow\prop{Man}(x)$, leading to the loss function: